olewsaa/Yacht-computer/wifi2wifi/web-version/Readme.md

 For most users who do not need internet access via the cable connection this is all you need.

+## Limiting the access to setup in the GUI

+Users should only be allowed to scan for and change the shore station, not mess up the settings.
+This is solved by selecting monitoring in the config file.
+This setting is a FAQ entry in the raspiap pages.
+It works fine, users can log in with admin/pw and will only have access to configure the client.

 ## Changes to get eth0 working as Access point with dhcp

 The files